chielorenz/outclass/README.md

 ## Why Outclass?

 There are plenty of great tools that accomplish similar things out there, so why build another one?
-I simply think Outclass's ergonomics are better: the immutable and composable API allows me to define and share styles wherever and however I want, that is basically it.
+I simply think Outclass's ergonomics are better: the immutable and composable API allows me to define and share styles wherever and however I want.

-I took variants from cva, slots from tailwind-variants, and added a fully composable API.
-If you don't need composability just use one of those.
+Olso, when used in repeated calls it is way faser the competitors, see the [benchmark](./benckmarks/benchmark.md).

 ## TailwindCSS